 Car rental hours 9:00am-5:30pm.

-The NAC is taking additional precautions to reduce the risk of spreading disease and to keep our workplace safe for employees, partners and contractors.
-Our janitorial staff will be disinfecting common use surfaces throughout the Terminal building including bathrooms, departure lounge and luggage carts.
+The Nanaimo Airport is taking additional precautions to reduce the risk of spreading disease and to keep our facilities safe and hygienic.
+Our janitorial staff are performing regular disinfection of common use surfaces throughout the Terminal building including bathrooms, counters, vending machines, departure lounge seating, water filling stations and luggage carts.
 We have also installed additional hand sanitizer dispensers throughout the Terminal building.
+Sneeze guards have been installed at air check-in counters, boarding gates, rental car counters and customer service.

 The following recommendations have been made by the Government of Canada Public Health Agency to reduce the spread of this disease.